pokealarm/pokealarm/docs/configuration/events/index.rst

           :doc:`../filters/index` page for instructions.

-When PA doesn't have the correct information needed to correctly do a subsitution, it may replace it with one of the following:
+When PA doesn't have the correct information needed to correctly do a substitution, it may replace it with one of the following:

 + ?
 + ???